eg-sim/extra-planet/README.md

 # extra-planet
 Code for the figures in Simpson, E. & Chen, H., (2024).
 "How might a planet between Mars and Jupiter influence the inner solar system?
-Effects on orbital motion, obliquity, and eccentricity", Icarus, in press as of November 8, 2024.
+Effects on orbital motion, obliquity, and eccentricity", Icarus, available online as of Nov 2024 (https://doi.org/10.1016/j.icarus.2024.116364).

 Contains separate Jupyter notebooks to reproduce each plot from the GRIT output data (data available upon request).